Leasing vs Purchasing a Printer: Which Is Right for You?

 1. Breaks Total Cost into Monthly Payments

-The obvious and most notable advantage of leasing a printer is it breaks down the total cost of the machine into more affordable monthly payments.
+The obvious and most notable advantage of leasing a printer is that it breaks down the total cost of the machine into more affordable monthly payments.

-There’s no getting around it: Modern-day printers are expensive, with advanced multifunction printers (print, copy, scan and fax) and production-style printers ranging from $10,000-$100,000 in some instances.
+There’s no getting around it: Modern-day printers are expensive, with advanced multifunction printers(print, copy, scan and fax) and production-style printers ranging from $10,000-$100,000 in some instances.

-1. Easier to Budget for
+2. Easier to Budget For

 3 Cons of Leasing a Printer